pivotal-cf/docs-identity/README.md

 # Single Sign-On (SSO) for PCF Docs

 This repo contains the documentation for Single Sign-On for PCF, which enables Pivotal Cloud Foundry users to authenticate with an external identity provider rather than having to create a new account or re-enter credentials.
-Single Sign-On grants users centralized access to applications in various spaces, as well as to Ops Manager, Apps Manager, and other Cloud Foundry components.
+Single Sign-On grants users centralized access to applications in various spaces, as well as to <%= vars.ops_manager %>, Apps Manager, and other Cloud Foundry components.

 ### Branch Management